 This is the essence of the scientific method.
 We are curious about what is happening in the world around us.
-We venture a hypothesis, a sort of tentative map, and then venture out into the world to see if the hypothesis holds.
+We create an hypothesis, a sort of tentative map, and then venture out into the world to see if the hypothesis holds.
 If it does, we hold onto that map and use it to build other maps.
 If it doesn't, we put it aside, perhaps making a note to ourselves to be wary of that kind of map in the future.

 Remember what Albert Einstein said; "a problem cannot be solved with the level of thinking which creates the problem."
-What he is pointing out to us here is that the way we look at a problem constitutes a level of thinking, a perspective, which is necessarily a map of the territory which is not a perfect map.
+What he is pointing out to us is that the way we look at a problem constitutes a level of thinking, a perspective, which is necessarily an imperfect map of the territory.
 The errors in the map create problems which the map can't solve.
 We will need to find better, more comprehensive, and often more complex maps to solve the problems which seem irresolvable.